 The bill H. 3278 proposes an amendment to Section 24-13-40 of the South Carolina Code of Laws, which governs the computation of time served by prisoners.
-The key change involves the deletion of the provision that allows prisoners to count time spent under monitored house arrest towards their sentence when calculating time served.
-This means that only time served prior to trial and sentencing will be credited, while time spent under monitored house arrest will no longer contribute to the reduction of a prisoner's sentence.
+The key change involves the deletion of the provision that allows prisoners to receive credit for time spent under monitored house arrest when calculating their time served.
+This means that time spent under such conditions will no longer count towards reducing a prisoner's sentence.

 Statutes affected: